 Through the concentration in leadership, the student will explore sociology, psychology, theology, and theory to lead and transform organizations from a Christian perspective.
 The primary goal of the DCL program is to train Christian leaders who currently serve in ministry or a marketplace environment, to be better equipped and more effective as they embrace a Christian worldview and seek to expand the “Kingdom of God in the context of their work setting.”

-The DCL is designed for business administrators, nonprofit professionals, managers, executives, military personnel, educators, counselors, life coaches, etc. The program is also open to those in church leadership roles who wish to enhance their leadership skills and have any accredited Doctoral degree.
+The DCL is designed for business administrators, nonprofit professionals, managers, executives, military personnel, educators, counselors, life coaches, etc. The program is also open to those in church leadership roles who wish to enhance their leadership skills and have a doctoral degree.

 The first part of the program consists of one online course, which is then followed by an opportunity for the “immersion” course that consists of a “deep dive” into a culture from different countries around the globe each year.
 In this experience, students will be practicing methods for penetrating local cultures to uncover potential ministry opportunities.